CoFH/cofh.github.io/docs/cofh-world/index.md

 the mods of Team CoFH.
 It also provides a configuration system that allows users to define new types of features to generate in worlds.

-This mod must be installed in order for [Thermal Foundation](/docs/thermal-foundation/) to run.
+[Thermal Foundation](/docs/thermal-foundation/) uses this mod for its world generation by default.

 <div class="uk-margin-top uk-button-group">